syl20bnr/spacemacs/README.md

 ## Alternate installations

-It may be useful to clone Spacemacs outside Emacs dotdirectory `~/.emacs.d` so you can try Spacemacs without replacing completely our own configuration.
+It may be useful to clone Spacemacs outside Emacs dotdirectory `~/.emacs.d` so you can try Spacemacs without replacing completely your own configuration.
 There is currently two possibilities to support alternative location for Spacemacs configuration.